Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 - Retrieve the CSS Art from Firebase

 Now, all we need to do is host it somewhere.
-In my case, I choose to host it on Netlify, because I just love how easy the git deployments are.
+In my case, I choose to host it on Netlify because I love how easy the git deployments are.

-Because this is a plain `HTML` script, using only `vanilla JavaScript` we don't need any fancy deployment settings, and can just deploy from a git repo.
+Because this is a plain `HTML` script, using only `vanilla JavaScript`, we don't need any fancy deployment settings and can deploy from a git repo.

-You can find more information on [deploying to Netlify](https://daily-dev-tips.com/posts/hosting-a-static-blog-on-netlify/) in this article.
+In this article, you can find more information on [deploying to Netlify](https://daily-dev-tips.com/posts/hosting-a-static-blog-on-netlify/).

 ## Future ideas

-This first version of [nodivs.com](https://nodivs.com/) is already pretty cool, but I got some ideas in my head to make it even more awesome.
+This first version of [nodivs.com](https://nodivs.com/) is already pretty cool, but I got some ideas to make it even more awesome.

 - Having a :root settings menu
 - Allowing animations
-- Edit your own CSS Art
+- Edit your CSS Art
 - CSS Formatter/Linter
-- Social Share image based on the art
+- Social Share images based on the art

 What would you add to this?